TTT3R: 3D Reconstruction as Test-Time Training: Method

 \subsection{Confidence-Guided State Update Rule}

-Our core idea is to utilize alignment confidence between memory and observation to guide state updates, with this confidence serving as the learning rate in the TTT formulation. \figref{fig:pipeline} provides an overview of TTT3R.
+Our core idea is to utilize alignment confidence between memory and observation to guide state updates. \figref{fig:pipeline} provides an overview of TTT3R.
+This confidence constitutes an adaptive per-token state update weight, serving as the per-token learning rate function in the TTT formulation~\citep{GLA}.

 Recall that the cross-attention (\ie, $\bQ_{\bS_{t-1}}{\bK^{\top}_{\bX_t}}$) aggregates information along the spatial dimension $m = \{1,\dots,h\}\times\{1,\dots,w\}$ of the image into $n$ state tokens.
 This process yields normalized attention weights for each state token, which are then used to compute a weighted sum over the value tokens $\bV_{\bX_t}$.
 To address the forgetting issue, we retain the original attention formulation but introduce a per-token learning rate $\beta_t\in \mathbb{R}^{n \times 1}$, derived from the alignment confidence between the state queries $\bQ_{\bS_{t-1}}$ and the observation keys $\bK_{\bX_t}$: